Adjutant General of North Carolina: History

-Shortly after North Carolina seceded from the United States in 1861 and joined the Confederate States of America to fight in the American Civil War, the General Assembly passed a new militia law which authorized the adjutant general to serve as quartermaster and paymaster general and chief of ordnance of North Carolina's forces.
+Shortly after North Carolina seceded from the United States in 1861 and joined the Confederate States, the General Assembly passed a new militia law which authorized the adjutant general to serve as quartermaster and paymaster general and chief of ordnance of North Carolina's forces.
 The defeat of the Confederacy left the militia and the Department of the Adjutant General disorganized.
 In 1877 the General Assembly reorganized the militia into the North Carolina State Guard, still under the leadership of the adjutant general.
 During the Spanish–American War of 1898, state guard forces were not called into federal service, but the Department of the Adjutant General reorganized the North Carolina forces to allow members to leave and volunteer for federal duty.
 In 1903 the name of the North Carolina State Guard was changed to North Carolina National Guard in compliance with federal legislation.

 The adjutant general assisted with federal deployments of the National Guard during the Pancho Villa Expedition and World War I, and helped administer the Selective Service System.
 The Department of the Adjutant General also assisted with a post-war reorganization of the National Guard.
 In 1941 the General Assembly passed a law mandating that the adjutant general reestablished the State Guard while the state National Guard units were pressed into federal service, which had occurred due to the outbreak of World War II.
 The State Guard was disbanded in 1947 as the National Guard was relinquished from federal duty, and the adjutant general assisted with the post-war reorganization.